Absolutely No One's Safe From the Spirit Halloween Costume Parody Meme

 Looking for a last-minute Halloween costume?
-Consider going as a 30-minute phone call that really could have been 15 minutes (or been an email, better yet).
-It's one of the many creative 2022 costume ideas from Spirit, seasonal American pop-up retailer of Halloween getups.
+Consider going as a 30-minute phone call that really could've been an email.
+It's one of many creative 2022 costume ideas from Spirit, seasonal American pop-up retailer of Halloween getups.
 Well, one of the ideas from the internet dressing up as Spirit, that is.

 The Fake Spirit Halloween costume meme involves adding an image and text to a blank template of a prepackaged Spirit costume.
-The meme started in 2019, but it's really picked up this Spooktober.
-Spirit itself has even gotten in on the meme, going meta with a fake costume that turns you into an actual Spirit Halloween store.
+The meme started in 2019, but it's really picked up this Spooktober as Halloween approaches.
+Spirit itself has even gotten in on the joke, going meta with a fake costume that turns you into an actual Spirit Halloween store.
 The costume comes with a sign for the abandoned building you take over and "the will to exist for only three months."

 The meme can get pretty pointed and political (this is the Internet after all).
 Fake costumes jab at short-lived UK Prime Minister Liz Truss ("discard after 45 days," reads the package for the Truss parody costume); President Joe Biden; Rep. Marjorie Taylor-Greene, California Governor Gavin Newsom and local politicians.
 But a lot of the parodies just poke at professional stereotypes and pop culture.